Table of Contents

 - Design Your Own Custom Christmas Card with Canva

-- Create a cosy Christmas movie night
+- Create a cozy Christmas movie night

 - Build or actually bake a Gingerbread house (best recipe here)